 That desperation is making them open to new ideas.
 Necessity has a way of quickly changing people’s minds.

 Because of that, I expect many states to further soften their marijuana laws as they look for more sources of revenue.

 In many of the states that have or will legalize cannabis, the tax revenue will exceed that of alcohol and tobacco.
 That’s not something a cash-strapped state can turn away from.

 Just look at what’s happened in Colorado, which legalized recreational use in 2012.
-Last year, its marijuana industry generated $1.3 billion in sales and $200 million in tax revenue.
+In 2016, its marijuana industry generated $1.3 billion in sales and $200 million in tax revenue.